olliequ/KittyBot/README.md

 - The bot is deployed on a cloud server (droplet on Digital Ocean) which runs Ubuntu 20.04.

 ## Docker deployment

-For the docker deployment just create the .env but do not add the FORTUNE_DIRECTORY and then execute the following commands:
+For the docker deployment, just create the `.env` file as above but do not add the FORTUNE_DIRECTORY, and then execute the following commands:

 ```bash
 docker compose build